whitmajor/unit1-sprint3-intro-html/README.md

 4. DO NOT CREATE A BRANCH.
 You will be pushing your changes to the main/master today.
 5. cd into your repository on the command line and use `code .` to open VS Code.
 6. Open the terminal in VSC and type `npm install`.
 While this runs, click the split terminal icon.
-7. Next type `npm run test` in one side, and `npm run start` in the other side.
+7. Next type `npm run test` in one side, and use the other side for git commands or general use.
+8. Download the Live Server extension from the Extensions tab on the left side of your VS Code.
+After it is done installing, click "Go Live" on the bottom right side of your screen to run your HTML file.
-8. Complete your work making regular commits to the main branch; your CodeGrade score will update each time you make a push.
+9. Complete your work making regular commits to the main branch; your CodeGrade score will update each time you make a push.

 ## Minimum Viable Product